 The AHRQ QIs are measures of quality associated with processes of care that occur in an outpatient or an inpatient setting.
 The QIs rely solely on hospital inpatient administrative data and, for this reason, are screens for examining quality that may indicate the need for more indepth studies.
-The AHRQ QIs used for the QDR include four sets of measures:
+The AHRQ QIs used for the QDR (Version 4.4 based on ICD-9-CM3 codes) include four sets of measures: